Chandrayaan-2: India’s daring mission back to the Moon

 Looking to the future

 Like many new space missions, Chandrayaan-2 has had a few delays.
-However, the current timeframe is an expected launch date on 14 July 2019.
+However, the current timeframe is an expected launch in July 2019.

 Fifty years on from the first humans on the Moon, India is not the only nation to be landing on the Moon in 2019.
 China successfully landed its Chang’e 4 rover on the Moon in January 2019, and plans to follow this with the Chang’e 5 and 6 missions in the near future.